pufferffish/wireproxy/README.md

 BindAddress = 127.0.0.1:25344

 # Socks5 authentication parameters, specifying username and password enables
 # proxy authentication.
 #Username = ...
 # Avoid using spaces in the password field
+#Password = ...

+# http creates a http proxy on your LAN, and all traffic would be routed via wireguard.
+[http]
+BindAddress = 127.0.0.1:25345

+# HTTP authentication parameters, specifying username and password enables
+# proxy authentication.
+#Username = ...
+# Avoid using spaces in the password field